 Please arrive early as you will need adequate time to fill out the paper work so that it won’t cut into your appointment time.
-For your convenience you can download and print the New Patient Form and fill it out before your first appointment.
+For your convenience you can create an account in JANEAPP and fill out the form online.
+This also will be sent you when you book online or by phone if you have email.
+Or download and print the New Patient Form and fill it out before your first appointment.

 We encourage you to express any questions or concerns you may have at any time so that you are comfortable and clearly understand the goals of your treatment and the treatment approach chosen for you.

 Your initial visit will consist of a consultation of your medical history, as well as a thorough assessment (examination) of your current condition or injury.

 These are vital steps in your treatment as your therapist uses this information to make an educated decision on the best approach to treatment for you.
 It is very important that you do not leave anything out, as things that may not seem immediately relevant could actually have great influence on the risks and benefits of the treatment chosen for you.